 Neuroradiologists: Physicians who diagnose and treat diseases and injuries of the nervous system using medical imaging techniques such as TrueBeam stereotactic radiosurgery, computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET) and ultrasound.

 Hospitalists: Board-certified or board-eligible internal medicine physicians who specialize in caring for hospital inpatients.
 Because they work only in the hospital, hospitalists are readily available to patients, family members and physicians throughout a patient’s hospital stay.

-Clinical Nurse Specialists: Registered nurses who, through study and supervision at a graduate level, have become experts in a defined area of knowledge and practice in a selected clinical area.
+Clinical Nurse Specialists: Registered nurses who, through study and supervision at a graduate level, have focused their attention in a defined area of knowledge and practice in a selected clinical area.